rogue707Dev/django-gdaps/README.md

 this library is right for you.
 It consists of a few bells and twistles where Django lacks "automagic":

 * Apps are automatically found using pkgtools' entry points
-* Apps can use their own URLs (they are included automatically)
+* Apps can provide their own URLs (they are included and merged into urlpatterns automatically)
-* Apps can define Interfaces, that other GDAPS apps can implement (these are automatically found)
+* Apps can define `Interfaces`, that other GDAPS apps then can implement
+* Apps can provide Javascript frontends that are found and compiled automatically (WorkInProgress)

 ## Usage

-Just create a normal Django application, e.g. using `manage.py startproject myproject`.
+Create a Django application as usual: `manage.py startproject myproject`.

 Now install `gdaps` as usual app: